What to Expect

 Short-Term Response

-2. The BIRT refers to an appropriate accountability system if the behaviors/actions described are in violation of a University policy.
+- The BIRT refers to a University office, such as the Office of Institutional Equity, Title IX, or the relevant student conduct administrators, if the behaviors/actions described may be in violation of a University policy.

-3. The BIRT reaches out to the individual submitting the report (if identified) to provide care and support.
+- The BIRT may reach out to the individual submitting the report (if identified) to provide care and support, in coordination with other University offices.

-5. The BIRT collaborates with partners across campus as appropriate to support ongoing community healing and educational outreach.
+- The BIRT may collaborate with other University offices across campus as appropriate to enable ongoing community support and educational outreach.

 Long-Term Response

-• The BIRT regularly reviews reports in the aggregate to consider trends, identify gaps, and make recommendations to maintain a non-discriminatory environment for the Wake Forest community.
+- In coordination with the Office of Institutional Equity, the BIRT reviews reports in the aggregate to identify trends and make recommendations to support a welcoming campus environment for all.

 Bias Incident Response Team (BIRT)